roddyongit/GettingAndCleaningData/README.md

  `colnames(TestAndTrainMeanAndStd) = tidyVarNames`

-** Part 2 -- Extract only the measurements on the mean and std for each measurement.
-(Subset of the mean and std variables only). **

-Generates file ExtractMeanAndStdOnly.txt and stores it in the current working directory This file will not be uploaded to Coursera, it will only exist in the current working directory.
+**Generates file ExtractMeanAndStdOnly.txt and stores it in the current working directory This file will not be uploaded to Coursera, it will only exist in the current working directory.**

  `write.table(TestAndTrainMeanAndStd, file = "ExtractMeanAndStdOnly.txt",
                     sep = ",", row.names=FALSE, quote=FALSE)`